IBMa/equal-access/accessibility-checker-extension/README.md

 **Run local extension with production rule server**

 From the `accessibility-checker-extension` directory:
-* To continuously build when changes occur, `npm run build:watch:local`
+* To continuously build when changes occur, `npm run build:watch`
 * To build once for development, `npm run build:dev`
 * To build for production, `npm run build:prod`